DavidRamosSal/kitty-sessionizer/README.md

 - commands running
 - last focused tab

-Session state is a stored in sqlite database (located at `~/.local/share/kitty/state.db`), that you can freely query, back-up and restore in new systems.
+Session state is a stored in a sqlite database (located at `~/.local/share/kitty/state.db`), that you can freely query, back-up and restore in new systems.

 ## Demo
 ![](demo.gif?)